pachyderm/docs/content/latest/reference/pachctl/pachctl_auth.md

----
-# metadata #
-title:  pachctl auth
+## pachctl auth

-description: "Auth commands manage access to data in a Pachyderm cluster"
+Auth commands manage access to data in a Pachyderm cluster
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - auth-activate
-  - auth-check
-  - auth-deactivate
-  - auth-get
-  - auth-get-config
-  - auth-get-groups
-  - auth-get-robot-token
-  - auth-login
-  - auth-logout
-  - auth-revoke
-  - auth-roles-for-permission
-  - auth-rotate-root-token
-  - auth-set
-  - auth-set-config
-  - auth-use-auth-token
-  - auth-whoami
-cliGlossary:  a
----

 ### Synopsis